open-switch/opx-docs/README.md

         $ mkdir ~/bin
         $ PATH=~/bin:$PATH

-        Download the Repo tool and ensure that it is executable:
+        Download the repo tool and ensure that it is executable:
         $ curl https://storage.googleapis.com/git-repo-downloads/repo > ~/bin/repo
         $ chmod a+x ~/bin/repo